cbacary/WordUnscramblerJava/README.md

 https://github.com/dwyl/english-words

+For example: if you were to enter in a 4 letter set of scrambled letters like "dgoo" the longest word that can be returned is a 4 letter word.

 If you find anything incorrect with this program, or that it does not run please let me know.

 SIGH.